taurus-org/taurus/doc/source/users/ui/taurusgui.rst

   The dialog for selection which custom panels are to be stored permanently

-You can also open this dialog from the `Tools->Select panel Configuration` option.
+You can also open this dialog from the `Panels->Switch temporary/permanent status...` option.

 .. tip:: if you want to remove a custom panel from an application, just hide it
-         and use the `Select panel Configuration` option for making it "temporary" so that it is not stored for future sessions.
+         and use the `Switch temporary/permanent status...` option for making it "temporary" so that it is not stored for future sessions.

 .. _perspectives: